Getch-27/post-quality-prediction/README.md

 # Post Quality Prediction

-This project is a web-based application built with the Django framework that predicts the quality of a user's post based on specific input parameters such as **User Reputation** and **MPXR Delta**.
+This project is a web-based application built with the Django framework that predicts the quality of a user's post based on specific input parameters such as **User Reputation** and **MPXR**.
 The application leverages a simple machine learning model (or predictive algorithm) to provide accurate quality predictions.

 ## Tech Stack